 NEA Smart Meter also replacing the three-phase lines

 3-phase meters are also being replaced.
 In the first round of the upgradation, 70 thousand customers’ analog meters were replaced.
 A tender has been rewarded to a Chinese company for the second phase of work on these connections.
 NEA will install 1.5 lakh smart three-phase smart meters in the second phase in the next five years.
 At the moment, the meters are being manufactured after finalizing the design work.

 With the smart metering project, NEA will bring the next-level power management in the country and help customers gain better control over their power consumption.
 Smart meters will allow NEA to cut off the line over the air if needed as data can be transmitted wirelessly via radiofrequency.

-NEA’s smart metering project is Aided by the Asian Development Bank’s loan of 94 crores.
-So far, the electricity authority has completed the installation of smart meters for 72 thousand households.
+NEA’s smart metering project is supported by the Asian Development Bank’s concessional loan of 94 crores.
+So far, the electricity authority has completed the installation of smart meters for 72 thousand of households.
 There is a total of 97 thousand customers in those areas.